 Mrs. Huebner began teaching in SVC’s early childhood program in 2003.
 She assumed the Director’s duties in 2008.
 Prior to joining this ministry, she taught at other Orange County preschools.
 Her degree is in Early Childhood Education, specializing in ages 2 – 5.
 She also holds an Early Education Director Certificate from Vanguard University.

-With 35 years’ experience as a classroom teacher and administrator, Lori Jensen is the consummate educator.
+With over 35 years’ experience as a classroom teacher and administrator, Lori Jensen is the consummate educator.
 Her ministry at SVC began in 1998, teaching 1st and 2nd grades.
 In 2001, she accepted the position of Elementary Principal; in 2013, she added the role of Junior High Principal.

 Mrs. Jensen is responsible for the day-to-day operations and programs of both school levels.
 Her wholehearted goal is to provide our Elementary and Junior High students with the best experience possible.
 As such, she is constantly evaluating new programs and curriculum, adding innovative teaching methodologies, and pursuing collaborative efforts.